-In line with its long-range plan, the Boston Foundation invests most of its discretionary resources in five impact areas and two crosscutting strategies.
+In line with its long-range plan, the Boston Foundation invests most of its discretionary resources in five Impact Areas and with the Social Justice Ecology framework.
 Nonprofits fitting within the defined goals of those areas and strategies are invited to apply for support after conversation with our program staff to ensure the organization's work is eligible for funding.
-The impact areas are:
+More information about the Impact Areas and Social Justice Ecology framework is included in the links below:

 Use this checklist to find out.